simonw/geojson-to-sqlite/README.md

 This will load all of the features from the `features.geojson` file into a table called `features`.

 Each row will have a `geometry` column containing the feature geometry, and columns for each of the keys found in any `properties` attached to those features.
+(To bundle all properties into a single JSON object, use the `--properties` flag.)

 The table will be created the first time you run the command.